Stitch Fix gets a pop in its public trading debut

 Stitch Fix revised where it would price its IPO lower last night ahead of trading, and it looks like it helped approach the right sweet spot as a result when it made its debut today.

-The company saw around a 15% pop in its stock when it began trading this morning — the benchmark companies tend to look to hit when they go public is around 20% — and fell around the lower bound of the range it initially set when it went out to raise money.
+The company saw around a 15% pop in its stock when it began trading this morning — the benchmark companies tend to look to hit when they go public is around 20% — and fell around the lower bounds of the range it initially set when it went out to raise money.
 The company raised $120 million in its IPO, selling 8 million shares after tuning down its offering ahead of its first day of trading.

 Today’s situation with Stitch Fix is a sample of the careful balance companies want to achieve when they go public, aiming to raise as much money as they can while still ensuring that they see a bit of a bump when they go public.
 Stitch Fix is one of a new breed of e-commerce companies, and it has to pitch Wall Street that it can be a consistent business and remain profitable over time.
 The company makes its pitch to investors the weeks following its official filing for its IPO and then tries to calibrate where it should price its shares in the process.